hellerve/blog/wip/Mul_Dim.md

 “I know, right?”, Dizz looked like a kid that had just discovered that Santa actually exists, unbeknownst to parents worldwide.
 “She figured it out, all on her own!
-She wrote papers about it, and if you follow the chain, she even got quoted by the people behind Neumann and squeal and all of the early mul-sim format compiler writers!“ They forced the presentation inside Angia again, and showed them a few select papers, and the references back to Maya’s work.
+She wrote papers about it, and if you follow the chain, she even got quoted by the people behind Neumann and squeal and all of the early mul-dim format compiler writers!“ They forced the presentation inside Angia again, and showed them a few select papers, and the references back to Maya’s work.

 “I think it is because she chose to write those papers in the canon and not publish them in journals—I think that that was some lowkey act of defiance, a stick-it-to-the-gal kind of thing.
-Anyway, she apparently was a small celebrity among mul-sim format researchers and compiler writers for a while, and eventually even got a mul-sim compiler done in a mul-sim language—in a text editor.”
+Anyway, she apparently was a small celebrity among mul-dim format researchers and compiler writers for a while, and eventually even got a mul-dim compiler done in a mul-dim language—in a text editor.”

 Angia chucked.
 Dizz often reminded them that back in the day, people programmed